mokdevel/DarcMods/DarcCore/README.md

 The configuration files will be under your ```profile\DarcMods_conf\*```.

 ## Empty position finding
 When searching for an empty position for an spawnable item (mission camp, building, vehicle, ..), we need to do some extra checks in addition to the BI provided functionality.
 The ``FindEmptyTerrainPosition`` returns areas that are e.g. in the woods or has big objects on it (buildings, rocks, ..).
 The mod does additional filtering.
 Once a possible position is found, the mod queries for items within the range.
-If there are more then ``limit`` items that are considered blockers, the area is not empty and this not suitable for spawning.
+If there are more than ``limit`` items that are considered blockers, the area is not empty and this not suitable for spawning.

 Under ``emptyPos`` you will find these parameters:
-  ``limit`` : The amount of blocking objects that define the area not to be empty.
+* ``limit`` : The amount of blocking objects that define the area not to be empty.
-  ``ignoreFilter`` : Objects that are not considered as blockers.
+* ``ignoreFilter`` : Objects that are not considered as blockers.
 For example particles.
-  ``stopFilter`` : Objects that immediately will define that the position is not good.
+* ``stopFilter`` : Objects that immediately will define that the position is not good.
 For example buildings or large rocks.
-  ``classFilter`` : The classes of objects that might be considered as blockers.
+* ``classFilter`` : The classes of objects that might be considered as blockers.
 More filtering done in the next step.
-  ``objectFilter`` : If an object matching the listed classes is found, we check that the object to match this list.
+* ``objectFilter`` : If an object matching the listed classes is found, we check that the object to match this list.
 If ``limit`` or more is found within the area, the area is not suitable for spawning.

 ## Core config
 Example: [dc_coreConfig.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_coreConfig.json)